 The WoSC team decided that it was now or never; something had to be done to protect the content and information, return the WoS experience to the community and attempt to wrest control of this precious resource away.
 Using previously obtained resources, a big crunch proceeded to rebuild what could rebuilt, to fix problems that had existed on the old site as much as possible, and place the site on a technically more advanced and robust platform.

 The goal was clear – Provide a modern World Of Spectrum site and community with the essence of the original.

 Is WoS Classic affiliated with WoS?

-Future developments will integrate a MariaDB database and Varnish caching.
-The server sits behind the CloudFlare DNS network, which helps to provide a fast response anywhere around the world, protection from attacks and provides a caching service.
-SSL certificates are also provided by CloudFlare, although Let’s Encrypt will be used in the future.
-The limited email service utilises Mailgun.
+THe database is MariaDB aided by memcached and Varnish caching.
+The server sits behind the CloudFlare DNS network, which helps to provide a fast response anywhere around the world, protection from attacks and provides a content distribution service.
+SSL certificates are also provided by CloudFlare, with Let’s Encrypt behind the scenes.
+The email service utilises Mailgun.

 Whilst we are not privy to the hosting costs of the WoS site, we are confident that our costs are a fraction of it, and provide a far more reliable and performant experience to the end user.

 We don’t plan to suddenly disappear and take the content with us; once the site is up and running, arrangements will be made so that the data is safe should there be technical, legal or any other kind of take-down.
 WoSC is the community.